openvinotoolkit/training_extensions/ote_cli/README.md

 * `ote demo` - run model inference on images, videos, webcam in order to see how it works on user's data.
 * `ote deploy` - create openvino.zip with self-contained python package, demo application and exported model.

-### Jupyter nootebooks
+### Jupyter notebooks
-* [Face detection nootebook](notebooks/train.ipynb) - demonstrates how to train, evaluate and export face detection model.
+* [Face detection notebook](notebooks/train.ipynb) - demonstrates how to train, evaluate and export face detection model.

 ## Quick Start Guide
 In order to see more details please click [here](../QUICK_START_GUIDE.md).